AI for Coding: Build a Small CLI Tool From a Plain-English Spec

 End-of-lesson check

-What is the core idea behind "AI for Coding: Build a Small CLI Tool From a Plain-English Spec"?
+What is the main idea of "AI for Coding: Build a Small CLI Tool From a Plain-English Spec"?

 Convert a one-paragraph spec into a working CLI with arg parsing, help text, error handling, and a smoke test using AI as the primary author.

-Which term best describes a foundational idea in "AI for Coding: Build a Small CLI Tool From a Plain-English Spec"?
+Which concept is most central to "AI for Coding: Build a Small CLI Tool From a Plain-English Spec"?

 arg parsing